 As we stated in our recent Blog Post, Blockchain is one of the most hyped, hotly debated, controversial, and yet promising technologies since the inception of the Internet.
-Though mostly associated with Bitcoin, or alternative cryptocurrencies, it is not a one-trick pony.
+Though mostly associated with Bitcoin or alternative cryptocurrencies, it is not a one-trick pony.
 Indeed, this game-changing technology has the potential to disrupt multiple industries and trigger their evolution.
 Therefore, the Softengi team is considering all possible opportunities to apply Blockchain in its software development practices.
 Today’s topic is the application of Blockchain in the financial sector.

 In recent months, we have seen an ever-growing interest on the part of large companies within and beyond the IT and financial industries in advancing Blockchain-based products and services.
 For example, Microsoft and IBM are actively investing in Blockchain development and providing cloud infrastructure (i.e., Azure and Bluemix) for testing and establishing Blockchain solutions.
 Some large companies, such as Intel and Cisco, are planning to use Blockchain to manage financial instruments, organize supply chains, and monitor the data coming from various sensors.

 In late 2016, Deloitte commissioned and conducted a comprehensive survey, and revealed that Blockchain is a key business focus for many companies from a variety of industries that plan to invest in its development and application in 2017.
-Moreover, Deloitte invests in Blockchain startups itself, launches Blockchain incubators and recently founded the Americas Blockchain Lab to explore use cases for Blockchain and develop solutions and proofs of concept that can be integrated for real-world scenarios.
+Moreover, Deloitte invests in Blockchain startups itself, launches Blockchain incubators and recently founded the Americas Blockchain Lab to explore use cases for Blockchain and develop solutions and proofs of concept that can be integrated into real-world scenarios.

 Potential Benefits in Finance

-The application of Blockchain in financial services provision is the first that comes to mind, because the technology was initially used to underpin cryptocurrencies such as Bitcoin, Ethereum, Ripple, and many others.
+The application of Blockchain in financial services provision is the first that comes to mind because the technology was initially used to underpin cryptocurrencies such as Bitcoin, Ethereum, Ripple, and many others.
 Cryptocurrencies have shown us that there is an absolutely different way to perform transactions, so things will never be the same.
 More and more financial enterprises are seeking opportunities to switch to Blockchain, and their developments have recently grown to an avalanche.
-We should be seeing their multiple real-life experiments bear fruit in the months to come.
+We should see their multiple real-life experiments bear fruit in the months to come.

 After all, the benefits of this technology are numerous, such as decentralization, security, reliability, cost efficiency, transparency, immutability, traceability, availability, irrevocability, increased speed of transactions, etc. Most importantly, cryptography ensures better data protection from hackers or fraud.